itesdahl/RIFF220/README.md

 > [!NOTE]
 > This is still a prototype.
-Stuff will change during development/testing.
+Stuff will change during testing.

 ## Some key information the build: